 As for the images: the book has 280 pages, with 114 illustrations.
 About 30 of those are new iPad paintings.
 It also has a few new paintings.
 The rest consists of older Hockney works, and works by other artists illustrating a particular point about art Gayford wants to make, or paintings Hockney brings up during their conversation.

 So if you are first and foremost interested in the visuals of the arrival of spring in Normandy, it’s better to buy the Royal Academy’s publication accompanying their exhibition of Hockney’s new works, as that includes 116 of the iPad paintings, reproduced in a much bigger format.
 Both books are in a similar price range.
+My short review of that book is here on Goodreads.

 This book has a cozy, friendly atmosphere, and as such it was a delight to read – balm for the soul, so you wish.
 I wouldn’t call it a “manifesto” as the dust jacket has it, but it was “uplifting” indeed.